my-cloud/ruthenium/README.md

 * Option B: using docker image
   * [![Docker](https://img.shields.io/badge/docker-grey?logo=docker)](https://www.docker.com/)
 * Your DNS port 8106 must be open.
-* You must be registered in the [Proof of Humanity](https://github.com/my-cloud/ruthenium/Whitepaper#proof-of-humanity) registry with an Ethereum wallet address for which you are the owner of the `<private key>`.

 ### Installation
 * Option A: using sources